 For next available places click here

 The unique Artisan Sausage Making at Home workshop is designed for keen amateurs, butchers, chefs, coeliacs and as a practical introduction to artisan sausage making at home.
-It's also the foundation for the Corso Salumi in Tuscan salumeria run by Heather Jarman of Sapori e Saperi and Giancarlo Russo, National Coordinator for Slow Food Italy on meat topics and co-author of the Slow Food 'Salumi d’Italia'!
+It's also the foundation for the Advanced Salami Making Course in Tuscany (Corso Salumi) in Tuscan salumeria run by Heather Jarman of Sapori e Saperi and Giancarlo Russo, National Coordinator for Slow Food Italy on meat topics and co-author of the Slow Food 'Salumi d’Italia'!

-As in Italy, Squisito make fresh sausages with natural skins and ingredients without bread, fillers or artificial additives or chemical preservatives ('No Hooves & Eyelashes' as we say at home!) which is a prerequisite for making salami - otherwise known as fermented sausage making.
+As in Italy, Squisito make fresh sausages with natural skins and ingredients without bread, fillers or artificial additives and chemical preservatives ('No Hooves & Eyelashes' as we say at home!) which is a prerequisite for making salami - otherwise known as 'fermented sausage making.’

 Squisito (that's squiz-eat-oh or 'exquisite' in Italian) are qualified teachers and accredited farmers market food producers as well as shortlisted as 'Best Food Producer' in the BBC Food & Farming Awards 2012, BBC 'Midlands Best Street Food’ 2013, BBC ‘Midland Best Deli’ 2016 and Local Food Hero Finalists 2018/2019 amongst others.
 For a change ours actually is the voice of experience since we work and teach.

 Unlike other courses, Squisito workshops are practical and educational so you will be tasting, making and learning the functional skills of recipe formulation and sausage making so you can assess recipes or products you collect to pass your skills on to your friends and family.